Weaving

 Weave Direction

-The Weaving "Direction" button shows "Weave" (in black) or "Unweave" (in red).
-Threading also has a direction button that shows "Thread" (in black) or "Unthread" (in red), prefixed by an arrow showing the direction of the next group of warp ends.
+The "Direction" button shows "Weave" or "Unweave".
+(In Thread mode the button shows "Thread" or "Unthread", prefixed by an arrow showing the direction of the next group of warp ends.)

 How you change direction depends on the loom:

-• Loom: press the physical REVERSE button on the dobby head to change direction.
-Warning: the displayed direction does not update until you command the next pick!
+Loom: press the physical REVERSE button on the dobby head to change direction.
+The displayed direction does not update until you command the next pick!
 This is because Toika looms only report direction when requesting a pick.

 Pick Color